xwang6-cy/WebApp-MBTA/instructions.md

 ### Team Logistics:

-- You must work in a team.
+- You can work in a team or choose to work independently.
-- Your partners should be from the same term-project team.
-- One team member should fork this base repository for the project.
-The person who forks the repository should then add their team members as collaborators on GitHub for that repo.
+- If you work in a team, one team member should fork this base repository for the project.
+The person who forks the repository should then add their team members as collaborators on GitHub for that repository.
 This will ensure that everyone has access to the code and can work together effectively.

 ---
 ## Part 1: Geocoding and Web APIs